Arch Resources (NYSE:ARCH) is another mining company benefiting greatly from the recent commodity boom.

 The company expects to ship 9 million tons of metallurgical coal in 2023, an 19% increase compared to the figure in 2022, while shipment for thermal coal is expected to be flat at 67 million tons.

 References and Credits

-1. Financial figures discussed in this article were obtained and referenced from Arch Resources’ financial statements which can be obtained from the following links:
+1. All sales and financial figures presented in this article were obtained and referenced from Arch Resources’ reports, statements, SEC filings, earnings releases, etc., which are available in the following links:

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.